The list of celebrities from The Peacemaker was improvised

 The peacemaker It’s not your typical superhero series.
 It’s not even a superhero show, but rather a show about a group of misfits who live in a world where superheroes and villains are completely real. the filmmaker series James Gunn is also tremendously funny, with many improvised dialogues between the members of the Butterfly Project.

 “I think in the original script he’s mad at me for accusing his father – rightly so, it was stupid – but in the script it was like, ‘Why couldn’t you have accused someone like Ariana Grande?
 And there was another name, like Tom Hanks or something like that, and I was like, “Do you want me to frame Ariana Grande for murder?
 Are you crazy?
 But James said, “Keep going.
-She begins to name names.
+Start naming names.
 Just name someone.’”

 Cena has proven his comedic chops thanks to his performances in movies like Trainwreck and Blockers.
-The wrestler-turned-actor has also shown off his agility in various interviews, and even once hosted Saturday Night Live.
-Gunn has mentioned in the past that he has kept more of Cena’s improv jobs than any other actor, which is proven here, as this rant appeared twice in the episode.
+The wrestler-turned-actor has also shown off his agility in various interviews, and was even once a host on Saturday Night Live.
+Gunn has mentioned in the past that he’s kept more of Cena’s improv jobs than any other actor, which is proven here as this rant appeared twice in the episode.